LETTER FROM OUR CAMP DIRECTOR REGARDING 2020 CAMP SEASON

 Financial assistance is made possible through charitable donations and is awarded based on need through our Change a Life Fund.
 Applications can be found below:Financial Assistance Application

 Phil Gay, Camp Director

 We hire positive Role Models at our camp and counselors who are enthusiastic teachers dedicated to lead by example.
 All our staff participate in a comprehensive staff training program.
 Our counselors are fun facilitators who are mature high school students, college students, teachers and adults with a experiential learning, camping and recreational backgrounds.
-Counselor to camper ratios are 1:5 in the Morning Explorers, Trailblazers, and Pathfinders,1:8 in the Rangers and 1:10 in all other groups.

 The counselors create a positive environment for the kids.
 They connect well with the children and have a lot of energy.